dada-lang/dada/book/docs/dyn_tutorial/lease.md

 As you can see, a unique lease can be used just like the original object.
 Modifications to the leased object like `l.x += 1` affect the original object too, so when we print `p.x` we see `23`.

-If you position your cursor right after `leased l = p`, you will see the following diagram, which shows that both `p` and `l` store the same object.
+If you position your cursor right after `let l: leased = p`, you will see the following diagram, which shows that both `p` and `l` store the same object.
 The `my` arrow from `p` has been "dashed" to indicate that, while `p` retains ownership, the object is currently leased to another variable:

 ```
 ┌───┐